pgRouting/pgrouting/doc/src/migration.rst

 signatures.
 This section will show how to migrate from the old signatures to the new replacement functions.
 This also affects the restrictions.

+:doc:`pgr_withPointsDD` signatures have changed, with the addition of new columns in the new signatures.
+It works mainly for driving cases, therefore the ``driving side`` parameter changed from optional to compulsory, and its valid values differ for directed and undirected graphs.

 .. warning::
    All deprecated functions will be removed on next mayor version 4.0.0